IsaacHo072/PIC18F-Tetris/README.md

 ## Tetris
 Has basic Tetris features including moving left, right, down and rotating the piece.
 Also for holding one Tetris piece in top-left corner.
+Top-right corner shows the next piece to be dropped.

 ## Compiling
 The program could be compiled with the legacy MPLAB C18 C Complier.